Founded by Google's former head of ads, Neeva brings its ad-free search engine to Europe

 Search mission

-To backtrack just a bit, Ramaswamy worked his way through Google’s engineering ranks over a fifteen year period, emerging as senior vice president and the driving force behind Google’s $100 billion-plus ads and commerce business.
-He left in 2018 to join esteemed venture capital (VC) firm Greylock Partners, a role he continues in today albeit in a reduced capacity.
+To backtrack just a bit, Ramaswamy worked his way through Google’s engineering ranks over a 15-year period, emerging as senior vice president and the driving force behind Google’s $100 billion-plus ads and commerce business.
+He left in 2018 to join esteemed venture capital (VC) firm Greylock Partners, a role he continues in today, albeit in a reduced capacity.

 An ad-free environment is one of Neeva’s big selling points.
 Rather than having to scroll through half-a-dozen or more sponsored results to get to the relevant links, Neeva delivers what it deems to be the most relevant results from the very top.